CybertronianFan/Temperature-and-Humidity-sensor/README.md

-# Arduino\_Dinosaur\_Game
+# Temperature and Humidity Sensor

-Using Arduino and photoresistors to cheat the google dinosaur game.
+I am coding a DHT11 Temperature and Humidity module to detect the temperature and humidity and output it onto a 16x2 LCD Screen

-This is a test project to see me first document on GitHub
+By Tejas Heejebu